cole007/svg-icons/README.md

 ![Screenshot](resources/screenshots/svg-icon-fieldtype.png)

-To get started, simply create a directory called `svgicons` in your `public` directory and place a subdirectory containing your SVG icons within.
+To get started, simply create a directory called `svgicons` (This is configurable) in your `public` directory and place a subdirectory containing your SVG icons within.
 You can add as many icon sets as you like.

-Create a field using the `SVG Icons` field type and choose which icon set you would like to use.

 ---

-**ENSURE SVG DOES NOT CONTAIN WIDTH & HEIGHT ATTRIBUTES IF YOU WOULD LIKE TO SCALE ICON WITH CSS**
+**To use SVG sprite sheets the sprite sheet must end with `-sprites` with either a `css` or `svg` extension.**

 ---

+Create a field using the `SVG Icons` field type and choose which icon set you would like to use.

 ## Configuring SVG Icons